matthewlyon23/YOLOQuestUnity/readme.md

 - A texture analyser to run the inference specified by the inference handler on a Texture2D.
 - A detected object class which provides information about an object identified by a model.
 - An object display manager which handles the spawning of models associated objects, defined by a mapping available in the Unity inspector.
-- A YOLO handler which runs inference, manages object display and manages post processing for YOLO11 models.
+- A YOLO handler which runs inference, manages object display and manages post-processing for YOLO11 models.
 - A Remote YOLO handler which manages communication with a [remoteyolo](https://github.com/matthewlyon23/remoteyolo) server, including the uploading of custom models.
     - When a .pt file is imported it is converted to the correct format to be place in the Custom Model insepctor field.
     - Only compatible with the [remoteyolo](https://github.com/matthewlyon23/remoteyolo) project.